Research areas and keywords

 - Social Sciences

 Sustainable European Welfare Societies: Assessing linkages between social and environmental policy, Research Council of Norway (coordinated by NOVA, Oslo; http://blogg.hioa.no/sustainablewelfare): I am responsible for the mainly theoretical Work Package 1 (‘How does the meaning of social welfare change if we take requirements for environmental sustainability into account?’).
-The project will be concluded in autumn 2018.
+The project will be concluded in spring 2019.

 The New Urban Challenge?
 Models of Sustainable Welfare in Swedish Metropolitan Cities, FORMAS (Swedish Research Council): I am mainly responsible for the theoretical part and the quantitative comparative study.
 The project will be concluded in autumn 2021.

 Sustainable Welfare and Eco-social Policies, FORTE (Forskningsrådet för Hälsa, Arbetsliv och Välfärd): I dedicated my research as guest professor at the University of Edinburgh to theoretical issues in sustainable welfare and discuss these as well as policy implications with UK colleagues.
 The project was concluded in July 2017.